weirderearth/weirder-rules/rules-and-etiquette.md

 <br/>

 #### Hate speech

-Hate speech results in an immediate ban.
-Here are some examples of what we mean:
+We consider the following as hate speech:

-Comments, imagery, memes or publications that demean, dehumanise, malign or otherwise hurt a person or a group of people based on certain characteristics or group status, including but not limited to:
+Comments, imagery, memes or publications that, either deliberately or unknowingly, demean, dehumanise, malign or otherwise hurt a person or a group of people based on certain characteristics or group status, including but not limited to:

 - Race
 - Sexuality